Ramón Juan

-Ramón Juan Ramírez (born 10 December 1999), known as Ramón Juan, is a Spanish footballer who plays as a goalkeeper for CD Mirandés.
+Ramón Juan Ramírez (born 10 December 1999), known as Ramón Juan, is a Spanish footballer who plays as a goalkeeper for Ibiza.

 Club career

 Cornellà

 Born in Barcelona, Catalonia, Ramón Juan was an UE Cornellà youth graduate.
 He made his first team debut at the age of just 18 on 29 April 2018, coming on as a second-half substitute for outfield player Marc Caballé in a 1–1 Segunda División B away draw against SCR Peña Deportiva, after Carlos Craviotto was sent off.

 Ramón Juan started the 2018–19 campaign as a first-choice ahead of new signing Sergio Pérez, and remained an undisputed starter afterwards.
-In the 2020–21 Copa del Rey, he impressed in matches against La Liga sides Atlético Madrid and FC Barcelona; against the former, he keept a clean sheet in the 1–0 win, and against the latter, he saved two penalty kicks and led the side to an extra time, where Cornellà ultimately lost by 2–0.
+In the 2020–21 Copa del Rey, he impressed in matches against La Liga sides Atlético Madrid and FC Barcelona; against the former, he kept a clean sheet in the 1–0 win, and against the latter, he saved two penalty kicks and led the side to an extra time, where Cornellà ultimately lost by 2–0.